-Considerable satisfaction, but very little guidance, was given to Presi- rows in and out of the harbor ancorporation earnings into individual dent Roosevelt and New Dealers nually.
+Considerable satisfaction, but very little guidance, was given to President Roosevelt and New Dealers nually.
 And British colonials find generally by the elections.
-There romance, not dull figures, in these was scarcely a result which did not shipping statistics, because, except give the President a certain per- for a few articles of local consumpsonal pleasure.
+There romance, not dull figures, in these was scarcely a result which did not shipping statistics, because, except give the President a certain personal pleasure.

-Even the silk stocking Seventeenth Congressional district of New York pends upon its service as distributgoing Republican, curiously enough. had its compensations.
-It happens to be the richest district in the United States, and the President can but, save for official documents, the point to it and say, "I told you so.
-The economic royalists are against me because I am for the plain peo- Chinese Heung Kong (Fragrant ple," etc.
+Even the silk stocking Seventeenth Congressional district of New York going Republican, curiously enough, had its compensations.
+It happens to be the richest district in the United States, and the President can point to it and say, "I told you so.
+The economic royalists are against me because I am for the plain peo-